safebear/qatestexercise/README.md

 Just to make your life easier (e.g for viewing the ASCIIDOCs), however you can use whatever JavaScript IDE you wish.

+## Requirements

+The following requirements are needed:

+1. NodeJS version 10.x

 ## Cypress Tests

 `npm install`